lipp/zbus/README.md

 ## Purpose

-zbus is designed to allow:
+zbus is designed with these goals:

 -    inter-process method calls
 -    inter-process notifications (publish/subscribe)
+-    efficiency (context switches, parsing)

 To achieve this, you have to become a zbus.member. zbus members can: